1007tejas/tejascaptcha/README.md

 # Tejas Captcha for Laravel 5

 A service provider for [Laravel 5](http://www.laravel.com/).
-Capabilities include refresh, audio and-type randomization.
-The might display as a regular or a math problem that requires an answer.
+Capabilities include refresh, audio and captcha type randomization.
+Types are regular character or math problem captchas.

 ## Preview